rescribet/slides/kotlin/functional.md

 Note:
     Kotlin is a multi-paradigm language.
 It supports both object-oriented and functional programming.
     Kotlin is a standalone language.
 It is not a JVM language, it is not a language for Android.
     Kotlin is a language with multiple targets.
-It can be compiled to JVM bytecode, WASM, JavaScript, and native code.
+It has compilers for JVM bytecode, WASM, JavaScript, and native code.
     Kotlin Native compiles to iOS, macOS, Android, Windows, and Linux.
     Kotlin is fun.
 It is easy to learn and use.